...Christ is the head of the church, his body, and is himself its Savior.

 It is literally the ‘good news’ of God’s salvation of sinners by the obedience and sacrifice of His Son, Jesus Christ.
 It’s the good news that when you trust in Christ alone for salvation, the determining factor in your relationship with God is not your past, but Christ’s past; not your record, but Christ’s record; not your life, but Christ’s life.
 It is the good news that by God’s grace and through faith in Jesus Christ all of your sins can be forgiven and you can be counted in the righteousness of Jesus Christ receiving his eternal life, his fellowship with the Father and the Holy Spirit.
 To God be all honor, glory and praise forever!

 New Covenant worships our Lord and Savior Jesus Christ together on Sunday mornings.
-All worship is in the Spirit of our Lord and in the truth of His Word.
+All worship is in the spirit and in the truth of His Word.
 The Scriptures direct and guide all our worship of God.
-Our 9:00 am service is characterized by traditional reformed worship led by a choir.
-Our 11:00 am service is characterized by contemporary worship led by a band.
+Our 9:00 am service is characterized by reformed worship led by a choir.
+Our 11:00 am service is characterized by reformed worship led by a band.
 Please visit our sermon page for a sampling of sermons.

 All members of New Covenant, Ministers